hist3907b-winter2015/module2-findingdata/m2-exercises.md

 The 'Canadiana Discovery Portal' has tonnes of materials related to Canada's history, from a wide variety of sources.
 Its search page is at: http://search.canadiana.ca/

 + Go there, and search "ottawa" and set the date range to 1800 to 1900.
 Hit enter.
-You are presented with a page of results.
+You are presented with a page of results -56 249 results!
+That's a lot of data.
 But do you notice the address bar of your browser?
 It'll say something like this:

 http://search.canadiana.ca/search?q=ottawa&field=&df=1800&dt=1900

-56 249 results!
-That's a lot of data.
 Your search query has been put into the URL.
 You're looking at the API!
 Everything after /search is a command that you are sending to the Canadiana server.

 Scroll through the results, and you'll see a number just before the ?